 Misjudging stopping distance and youth driver (aged 16-20) caused crashes were quite close, both following the general All Crash trend in their reductions, as far as the shapes of the curves are concerned.
-Both of these generally had a greater proportionate reduction than the overall crashes in the first 16 weekw.
-It is good to see that, generally, younger drivers are not causing more than their expected number of crashes in these critical times.
+Both of these generally had a greater proportionate reduction than the overall crashes in the first 16 weeks.
+After that it has consistently exceeded the All Crash line, although the differences have not been nearly as great as some of the other disparities.
+We feel this has resulted from more younger drivers being on the road after Week 16.